nwaughachukwuma/ms-video-indexer-js/README.md

 ### getVideoThumbnail(videoId, thumbnailId, format?)

-This is used to retrieve the thumbnail of a video
+Used to retrieve video thumbnail.

 **videoId**
 `Type: string`

-The id of the indexed video.
+Id of the indexed video.

 **thumbnailId**
 `Type: string`

-A guid format string identifying the thumbnail
+A `guid` string identifying the thumbnail.

 **format**
 `Type: undefined|'base64'|'Jpeg'`

-The format you require the returned thumbnail in.
+Preferred thumbnail format.
 Allowed values are `Jpeg` and `Base64`.
 Defaults to `base64`

 ## References